UCSBCarpentry/2022-08-16-ucsb-machlearn-r/index.md

 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.
 Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
+For both days, food and drink will be provided.
 </p>
 {% endif %}